Apple and Cheese Danish

 - Preheat oven to 375

-- Lightly grease a 15.5 x 10.5 x 1-inch baking pan (or 15x10x1-inch baking pan); set aside.
+- Lightly grease a baking pan; set aside.
 On a lightly floured surface, unfold one pastry sheet and roll into a 15x10-inch rectangle.
-Transfer to the prepared baking pan, pressing pastry to edges of pan.
-Bake about 12 minutes or until golden (pastry will puff and shrink from sides of pan).
-Cool pan on wire rack.
+Transfer to the prepared baking pan, pressing pastry to edges of the pan.
+Bake about 12 minutes or until golden (pastry will puff and shrink from sides of the pan).
+Cool pan on a wire rack.

-- While that cools, in a large skillet heat butter over medium heat until melted.
+- While the pan is cooling, in a large skillet heat butter over medium heat until melted.
 Add apples; cook about 8 minutes or until apples are crisp-tender, stirring occasionally.
 In a small bowl, combine 1/2 cup of the granulated sugar, the flour, 1/2 teaspoon of the cinnamon, and the nutmeg.
 Sprinkle over apples.
 Add caramel sauce.
 Cook and stir over medium-low heat for 2 minutes more.
 Set aside.

 - Bake 35 to 40 minutes or until pastry is slightly puffed and golden.
 Cool completely on wire rack.
-Cut with pizza wheel.
+Serve warm.